-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
+Discussion are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 300 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words.
 Each thread must be supported by at least 2 scholarly citations, and each reply must be supported by at least 1 in current APA format.
 (MLO: D)

 Retention Theory Timeline Assignment

 The candidate will create a concise, annotated timeline presentation outlining the key events, theoretical shifts, and practical breakthroughs in post-secondary student retention thought from the 1900’s to the modern era.
 Emphasis will be placed on developments that specifically impacted theory and practice as noted in the textbook and targeted readings.
 The presentation must contain a minimum of 10 major events with support from at least 5 scholarly sources.
 All citations and references must be in current APA format.
 (MLO: B, F)

 The candidate will analyze key readings from a pre-determined source in order to identify the works’ theoretical underpinnings, scholarly support, and practical implications.
 Responses will be provided as brief essays in current APA format.
 (MLO: E, F)

 Student Engagement Paper Assignment

 The candidate will write a 5–7-page research-based paper in current APA format that focuses on the evolution of student engagement.
 The paper must include at least 5 references including the course textbook and in addition to the Bible.
 (MLO: B, C, D, E)

 Higher Education Scavenger Hunt Assignment